Yask00/JavaScript/Typescript/W3S/ReadMe.md

         year: 2009
     };
     ```
-    Object types like this can also be written separately, and even be reused, look at `interfaces` for more details.
+    * Object types like this can also be written separately, and even be reused, look at `interfaces` for more details.TypeScript can infer the types of properties based on their values.
-    `Index` signatures can be used for objects without a defined list of properties.
+    * !`Index` signatures can be used for objects without a defined list of properties.
     ```ts
     const nameAgeMap: { [index: string]: number } = {};
     nameAgeMap.Jack = 25; // no error
     nameAgeMap.Mark = "Fifty"; // Error: Type 'string' is not assignable to type 'number'.
     ```
+    * `Index signatures` like this one can also be expressed with `utility` types like `Record<string, number>`.
-* An `enum` is a special `"class"` that represents a `group of constants` (unchangeable variables).Enums come in two flavors `string` and `numeric`
+* An `enum` is a special `"class"` that represents a !`group of constants` (unchangeable variables).Enums come in two flavors `string` and `numeric`
     ```ts
     enum CardinalDirections {
         North,